Laurent-Dubois-1977/aws_su/README.md

 As final note, the credentials in the file can be named as you wish (just keep one named as [default]) so I usually have a taxonomy for the profile names.
 I generally use the system name, environment, and basic description of the access level for profile names as in the following example:  `ACMEERP_PROD_ADMIN`.

 I hope this will be helpful to you.
-If you have any questions or suggestions, please email me, or leave a comment.
+If you have any questions or suggestions, please message me.